 For more information, go to the electronic voting process page.

-No. Computer voting will be available in the 6 pre-poll centres located in Belconnen, Canberra City (Pilgrim House and Eclipse House), Gungahlin, Tuggeranong and Woden for 3 weeks before the election, as well as on polling day.
+No. Computer voting will be available in the 6 pre-poll centres located in Belconnen, Canberra City (Pilgrim House and Eclipse House), Gungahlin, Tuggeranong and Woden during the pre-poll voting period from 27 September to 14 October 2016, as well as on polling day, 15 October 2016.